Written by Dr James Tan

 - Red or purple: Since blood is close to your skin’s surface, a new bruise will usually start as red or purple.
 These colours are usually visible right away after the injury, and this colour can linger for a day or two.

 - Blue or dark purple: While the bruise may first appear red, as the blood spreads and pools beneath the skin, it will likely turn to a blue or dark purple colour.
-Within a day or two of the injury, this colour is frequently noticed, and it can last for several days.
+This colour is frequently noticed within a day or two of the injury and can last for several days.

 - Green: A bruise will often turn green as it ages and heals more fully.
 The haemoglobin pigment, which is responsible for moving oxygen in red blood cells, is broken down during the healing process and this creates the colour change.
 The colouration usually turns green between the fourth and sixth day after the injury.
 This green colour will stick around for a few days in most cases.